blackhorsewu/CoboWeld/README.md

 The whole system software is implemented on the ROS platform.
 It is ROS Noetic on Ubuntu 20.04.
 The software is a mixture in C++ and Python 3.8.

-Visual images are provided by Intel Realsense D435i RGBD camera.
+Visual images are provided by Intel Realsense D455 RGB-D camera.

 # Installation of the Universal Robots ROS Driver
 The UR5 robotic arm is driven by ROS via the Universal Robots ROS Driver.
 It is provided via this repository in Github.